Year One, Block One

 Year Two, Block One

-Future Craft asks you to carefully consider the future of textile design and production through research and consideration of the environmental, social and cultural impact of your textiles on a global level.
+Future Craft unit asks you to carefully consider the future of textile design and production through research and consideration of the environmental, social, and cultural impact of your textiles on a global level.
 A dual emphasis is placed on the innovative use of traditional hand and craft techniques with digital processes to promote the idea of sustaining textile crafts in the future.
 The unit aims you to prepare you to predict, influence and inform global forecasting that inspires the fashion industry as well as increasing your contextual knowledge and technical skills within your textiles specialism.
 You will be asked to explore the possibilities of creating and promoting a directional range of fashion textiles to external clients including real or simulated industry and/ or cross course designers.

 Year Two Block Two

 In the second year of study there’s the opportunity to complete a term placement in industry, offering highly valuable real-life industry experience, with established and emerging companies – local and international.
 The Textiles and Creative Industries Experience unit will increase your awareness of the industry, and opportunities with the creative industries.

-Experiences are strengthened further by working in a cross-discipline fashion and textile design team to develop an industry-led collection, alongside exploring your own designer identity project.
+Industry experiences are strengthened further by working in a cross-discipline fashion and textile design team to develop an industry-led collection, alongside exploring your own designer identity project.
 The Designer Identity unit will challenge you to consider your place, role and identity within the fashion textiles industry including the development of inclusive, forward-thinking, creative design propositions.
 Delivery of the unit will include tutor and peer group discussion and critiques, supported with lectures, demonstrations, and workshops.

 Year Three, Block One